 The consultation closes on 7 July 2023.
-The Government will need to consider the responses and decide what changes, if any, it wishes to make to the law.
+The government will need to consider the responses and decide what changes, if any, it wishes to make to the law.
 Its position will be set out in a response paper, which we would expect to be published by the end of 2023.
 Legislation will then need to be passed, meaning that the reforms are unlikely to take effect before the latter part of 2024 at the earliest.
-However, we will continue to monitor this development and keep you updated.